Job Opportunities at GVSU Libraries FAQ

 Thank you for your interest in applying to work at Grand Valley State University Libraries.
-Below are some frequently asked questions that arise during the application process.
+Below are frequently asked questions that may arise during the application process for faculty and staff positions.
 For additional information, please reach out to the search committee chair for the position to which you are applying.

 What is the starting salary?